New Moon on

 True anomaly ∠333.4°

-The true anomaly is ∠333.4°.
-At the beginning of the next synodic month the true anomaly is going to be ∠350.1°.
+The true anomaly of the Moon orbit is ∠333.4° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠350.1°.

-10 days after point of apogee on 18 August 2011 at 16:23 in ♈ Aries.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 30 August 2011 at 17:35 in ♍ Virgo.
+10 days since point of apogee on 18 August 2011 at 16:23 in ♈ Aries the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 30 August 2011 at 17:35 in ♍ Virgo.

 Distance to Moon 367 003 km